This article was contributed by Corie Kellman (@Coralman808), Director of New Artist Relations for Cyber PR®.

 Not sure where to start?
 Here are a few contests (some even I have participated in) to get your brain juices flowing:

-12 Days of Monetization is a 12-part series designed to help you make more money in 2014.
+12 Days of Monetization is a 12-part series designed to help you make more money.
 Ariel and team Cyber PR asked 12 of their favorite colleagues to contribute and we hope you enjoy this series.

 Looking for more advice on crowdfunding and ways to monetize your music?
 Check out Part 9 of Cyber PR’s free course, Social Media House!
 Click the picture below to get started.